HHS/TANF-app/docs/User-Research/2021, Summer - Communicating Errors in TDP & Validations With Regional Staff.md

 Split Errors

 - There seems to be potential to make certain legacy TDRS errors more actionable by splitting them into several variations.
-One example being T1-515 (Update Indicator is not valid).
-In TDP we could provide several variations that better identify what's wrong with the update indicator and better contextualize what will happen to previously submitted data as a result of correcting it in different ways (e.g. D, U, N).
+For instance, the "Other" error type could differentiate between a record being too short and too long as opposed to only communicating that a record is the wrong length.

 **Guidance Patterns**